tinhatinh/Advanced-Clipboard-Save/README.md

 ## Installation Steps

-### Step 1: Download the .rar File
+### Step 1: Download the .zip File
-Download the .rar file containing the Clipboard Save extension.
+Download the .zip file containing the Clipboard Save extension.

-### Step 2: Extract the .rar File
+### Step 2: Extract the .zip File
-Once the file is downloaded, extract the .rar file to any folder on your computer.
+Once the file is downloaded, extract the .zip file to any folder on your computer.

 ### Step 3: Load the Extension in Your Browser
 1. Open your browser (e.g., Chrome).